Asahikawa Travel Guide: Top 33 Things to Do in Asahikawa, Japan

 11. Asahikawa City Museum

-The Asahikawa City Museum offers insights into the region’s history, culture, and natural environment.
-Exhibits cover everything from the indigenous Ainu people to the development of Asahikawa as a city.
-The museum also features a planetarium, where visitors can learn about the stars and northern lights.
-It’s an educational visit for those interested in learning more about Hokkaido’s diverse heritage.
+The Asahikawa City Museum offers a deep dive into the region’s history, culture, and natural environment.
+Exhibits highlight the lives of the Ainu people, Asahikawa’s indigenous population, as well as the city’s development over the years.
+The museum also features interactive displays and a planetarium, perfect for learning about the stars and northern lights.
+It’s an educational experience that provides a well-rounded understanding of Hokkaido’s unique heritage.

 12. Higashikagura Forest Park